doubleedesign/comet-components/docs-site/docs/technical-deep-dives/php-architecture/traits.md

 	<code>size</code>
 	<strong>Type:</strong> <code>ContainerSize</code>

-<p>Keyword specifying the relative width of the container for the inner content</p>
+<p>Keyword specifying the relative width of the container for the inner content if the component is not nested inside another layout component.
+Ignored if the component has an isNested attribute set to true, or other logic determines that it is not nested.</p>
 </dd>

 <dt>Method</dt>